ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 ### Favorite Feature / Solidity Aspect

-Respondents most like Solidity's syntax, the simplicity with regards to learning, reading, coding and compiling and the static typing.
+Respondents most like Solidity's syntax, the simplicity with regards to learning, reading, coding and compiling and static typing.

 The most mentioned liked features in descending order were: